theonejj/ansible-zfs_on_root/README.md

 Originally based on the OpenZFS 'ZFS on Root' Guide, but no longer.
 Now with many enhancements:

-* Uses ZFS Boot Menu / rEFInd / Syslinux to manage boot environments
+* Uses ZFSbootMenu / rEFInd / Syslinux to manage boot environments
+  * rEFInd provides graphical boot loader menu and roll-back to previous kernels on UEFI systems
+  * Syslinux provides boot loader menu for Legacy BIOS systems
-  * Menu driven roll-back to previous snapshots
+  * ZFSbootMenu provides menu driven roll-back to previous ZFS snapshots
   * Automatic snapshot creation upon apt/dpkg install or remove
 * No GRUB Boot Loader!
+* All ESP (boot) partitions are `mdadm` mirror across all devices
 * No separation of `bpool` and `rpool` just a single `rpool` is needed
 * Predefine rules for ZFS `rpool` pools types (mirror, raidz1, raidz2, multiple mirror vdevs) based on number of devices available
 * Swap partitions can be enabled